 Some manufacturers sell directly to consumers, but most don't.
-Instead, they sell their wares through what are known as channel partners, third-party businesses like retailers, resellers, wholesalers, and distributors.
+Instead, they sell their wares through channel partners, third-party businesses like retailers, resellers, wholesalers, and distributors.

 The path goods take from producer to consumer can seem simple at first glance, but it's not.
 Manufacturers sell their products to channel partners who then sell to consumers.
 That's the whole story, right?
 Not exactly.

 Unsurprisingly, channel marketing managers who are good at what they do earn quite a bit.
-Successful channel marketing managers earn close to $100,000, and, according to data collected by LinkedIn, the highest-paid channel marketing managers can earn $135,000 or more.
+Successful channel marketing managers earn can earn well over $100,000 per year, and, according to data collected by Zippia, the highest-paid channel marketing managers can earn $128,000 or more.
 That doesn't necessarily mean you'll earn six figures if you become a channel marketing manager, but it does suggest that this can be a lucrative role for the right person.